Flavored leptogenesis and Dirac CP violation: Numerical analysis

+With the aforementioned structures of the orthogonal matrix and the input parameters we proceed for the numerical computation for the lepton and baryon asymmetry.
+While doing so we investigate the possible constraints which might have been imposed by the baryon asymmetry on the parameters namely, the SSME ({\bf a}), the lightest neutrino mass ($m_1$), and the Dirac CP phase ($\delta$).
+We present these constraints in the following manner i) the predictions on low energy parameters namely, the lightest neutrino mass in case the neutrino masses obey normal hierarchy and the Dirac CP phase, ii) the connection between the low energy phase $\delta$ and the baryon asymmetry, and iii) the role of the Dirac CP phase in individual flavored asymmetries, considering the present forms of the rotational matrix $R$.
+We provide the related discussions on the relevant phenomenologies for each individual cases of the $R$ matrix concerned in two different subsections.

-In the following subsections we present the various roles of these two parameterisations in bringing a correct order of baryon asymmetry.
-We divide this analysis into two more parts, one focusing on the low energy predictions and the other for constraining the SSME {\bf a}.
-These two different kinds of orthogonal matrix $R$ impose constraints on the low energy neutrino oscillation parameters very differently.
-Interestingly it leads to constrain the lightest neutrino mass and the Dirac CP phase from the requirement of satisfying the baryon to photon ratio.
+In the following subsections we present the notable features of these two parameterisations in the context of baryogenesis through leptogenesis.
+As mentioned earlier, we present this analysis in two different contexts, one focusing on the low energy predictions in the light of these special forms of $R$ matrix and another, finding their implications in the theoretical study related to the lepton flavor violating decay $\mu \rightarrow e \gamma$.
+The appearance of two different kinds of the rotational matrix ($R$) imposes constraints on the Dirac CP phase very differently.
+Interestingly the chosen ranges for the lightest neutrino mass, the Dirac CP phase and the SSME appear to be restricted by the requirement of satisfying the baryon to photon ratio constraint.